Hornbill-Docs/boardmanager-config/boardmanager-config/getting-started/installing-board-manager.md

 ## Hornbill App Store
 Hornbill apps are installed from the Hornbill App Store.

-1. Open Configuration.
+1. Open Configuration using the cog at the bottom of the left-hand menu bar (or with CTRL+SHIFT+S on your keyboard).
-1. Select Hornbill Solution Center.
+1. Click the down arrow next to *My Personal Settings*, then select Hornbill Solution Center.
-1. Select Hornbill App Store.
-1. From the list of premium apps select Board Manager.
+1. In Hornbill App Store, from the selection of apps, click Board Manager.
-1. Click on the Install button.
+1. Click **Install**.